Aboriginal Coaching Awards

 Coaching Association of Canada

 The Geoff Gowan award recognizes lifetime contributions to coaching Development.
-The Petro-Canada Coaching Excellence Award recognizes coaches whose athletes have won medals in open World championships, at an Olympic Games, at a Special Olympics World Games or at a Paralympic Games.
+The Petro-Canada Coaching Excellence Award recognizes coaches whose athletes have won medals in open World championships, at the Olympic Games, at the Special Olympics World Games or at a Paralympic Games.
 Complete information on both these awards can be found at the Coaching Association of Canada website.